 - Fenugreek: The best way to get this is in a Tea.
 There is one you can find in your grocery store in the natural foods section called Mother's Milk Tea.
 You can also find Red Raspberry Tea.
 But the one that worked the best for me was the Gaia Herbs Lactation Support.
 You'll smell like maple syrup, but this brand and my lactation cookies were the only things that helped.

 - Brewers Yeast: You can drink a beer a day and you'll see a huge difference.
 But if you don't like beer you can get Brewer's Yeast tablets or powder to add to food.
 Try this one, it has amazing reviews!
+If you don't want to put it into recipes, try it in tablet form.

 - Flax Seed / Oatmeal: Eat a bowl of oatmeal, easy!
 Check out the recipe below for a yummy way to boost your supply.
 Bob's Red Mill is my favorite.
 They have quality products!